Last updated 22-August-2018

 - The data subject has consented to the transfer;

-- The transfer is for the fulfilment of contractual obligations or pre-contractual measures on the initiative of the data subject;
+- The transfer is for the fulfillment of contractual obligations or pre-contractual measures on the initiative of the data subject;

 - We are legally obliged to make the transfer;